buildkite/terraform-provider-buildkite/docs/resources/cluster_agent_token.md

 - `cluster_id` (String) The GraphQL ID of the Cluster that this Cluster Agent Token belongs to.
 - `description` (String) A description about what this cluster agent token is used for.

+### Optional

+- `allowed_ip_addresses` (List of String) A list of CIDR-notation IPv4 addresses from which agents can use this Cluster Agent Token.If not set, all IP addresses are allowed (the same as setting 0.0.0.0/0).

 ### Read-Only